claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 To generate new takes, select one or more notes and click "Generate Take" from the AI Retakes panel.

-!!! info "Pitch retakes can only be generated while [Instant Mode](instant-mode.md) is enabled."
+!!! info "Pitch retakes can only be generated for notes using "Sing" or "Rap" Pitch Modes."

 ![Generating New Takes](../img/ai-functions/retakes-new.png)